White Sox vs. Mets Player Props Betting Odds

 MLB Props Today: New York Mets

-- Carlos Carrasco (3-3) will take the mound for the Mets, his 13th start of the season.
+- Justin Verlander (3-5) will take the mound for the Mets, his 14th start of the season.

-- He has earned a quality start three times in 12 starts this season.
+- In 13 starts this season, he's earned a quality start in six of them.

-- Carrasco has two starts in a row of five innings or more.
+- Verlander has six starts in a row of five innings or more.

-- He has finished one appearance without allowing an earned run in 12 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent